Te Pāti Māori's 'fearless fight' for equality for Māori

 He became Māori Party president last month after previously being co-leader.

-Tamahere claimed that over two-thirds of Māori were earning under $50,000 a year.
+Tamihere claimed more than two-thirds of Māori were earning under $50,000 a year.

 "There is no way they can get onto the housing ownership system because their rent outprices their ability to get any deposit.
 And we know that is a tailor-made system of keeping us enslaved.